pikvm/pikvm/docs/faq.md

 ??? question "PiKVM does not show the video from the computer at all"
     * Double-check that the video capture device is connected correctly.
-For the [CSI bridge](/README.md#for-the-hdmi-csi-bridge), this should be exactly the camera port; for the [USB dongle](/README.md#for-the-hdmi-usb-dongle), strictly the port indicated in the picture.
     * Some laptops do not output any signal until you switch the output (usually via the FN + and an F5 key on the keyboard).
     * Your computer may have turned on sleep mode for the monitor.
 Move the mouse to turn it off.
     * For windows you might need to check for the active signal resolution.
 To change the active signal resolution you have to go to Settings>System>Display>Advanced display settings>Display adapter properties then, click "List All Models" and choose the one you want.
 Keep trying different Hz settings.